cbcielo/Week-2-Lab-Report/15L-Tutorial.md

 * Once you are logged into `ssh`, use the command `ls` and you should now be able to see the name of your chosen file show in your directory.

-Your terminal should look siumilar to this:
+Your terminal should look siumilar to this (here I am using a file called `WhereAmI.java` that tells some simple information about my device and location):

 ![Image](scp.png)